Battle of Megara

 The Battle of Megara was fought in 424 BC between Athens and Megara, an ally of Sparta.
-The Athenians were victorious.
+Whilst the Athenian forces were initially successful against the Peloponnesian garrison there, a hasty arrival of Spartan forces under Brasidas saw a stalemate and eventual victory of the oligarchic party within the city of Megara and the withdrawal of Athenian forces.

 Megara was in the country of Megarid, between central Greece and the Peloponnese.
 Megara, an ally of Sparta, consisted of farming villages, with flat plains and foothills, and hosted two harbors: Pagae (modern Alepochori-Corinthian Gulf) and Nisaia (Saronic Gulf), making it a prime focus of contention1.